-Pre-Law Advising is located within Harpur Academic Advising in AB-G18.
-The pre-law meetings are conducted each semester.
+Pre-Law Advising is located in Rockefeller Center room 151.
+The pre-law advisor and meetings are conducted each semester.
 Binghamton's annual Law Day attracts around eighty law schools and hundreds of students.

 Second, all students interested in a legal career should meet with the pre-law advisor.
 In the freshman or sophomore year, stop by the office during pre-law walk-in hours.
 Upperclassmen can make an appointment to discuss choice of major(s), career interests, summer plans and other questions about law school and legal careers.
 The Career Development Center also has resources about law and law-related careers.

 Third, in the junior and senior years, attend pre-law meetings to learn more about the law school admissions process.
 Check with the pre-law advisor about pre-law scholarship opportunities for juniors and seniors.
 Make an appointment with the pre-law advisor in the fall of your senior year to go over your list of law schools, submit your senior pre-law questionnaire, submit dean's letter forms and discuss other questions about the admission process.